udoprog/bittle/README.md

 The name `bittle` comes from `bit` and `little`.
 Small bitsets!

-This crate defines the [Bits] and [OwnedBits] traits which allows for generically interacting with and manipulating bit sets over types such as `u128`, `[u32; 4]`, or even slices like `&[u8]`.
+This crate defines the [Bits] and [BitsOwned] traits which allows for generically interacting with and manipulating bit sets over types such as `u128`, `[u32; 4]`, or even slices like `&[u8]`.